ADVERTISEMENT

 • Blood disorders or diseased conditions like acute leukemia, lymphoma, or aplastic anemia.

-• Systemic disease is most often associated with these conditions: granulomatosis, Crohn’s disease, sarcoidosis, acromegaly, type 1 neurofibromatosis, Kaposi's sarcoma, etc.
+• Systemic disease is most often associated with these conditions: granulomatosis, Crohn’s disease, sarcoidosis, acromegaly, type 1 neurofibromatosis, Kaposi's sarcoma, and others.

 • Benign neoplasms like granulomas, papilloma’s or fibromas can also cause gingival hypertrophy or hyperplasia.